rezehnde/wp-test/README.md

 # wp-test
-WordPress Theme from scratch to show my habilities as WordPress Developer
+WordPress Theme from scratch to show my abilities as WordPress Developer